 4. There Are Alternatives To Coffee Tables

 I’ve already mentioned end tables.
 A single end table between two pieces of furniture is enough to keep a few simple items like books, phones, and tablets.
 It works as a place for your coffee, too.
 Another alternative is a small table or desk that is kept against a wall.
 That way you’ll have a greater sense of flow and space in the center of your room.
+Read this post to see a full breakdown of what you can do instead.

 5. Coffee Tables Are A Waste Of Money